Conflict of Interest

 Similarly, some experts contend that BP chose to drill the risky Deepwater Horizon well in part because its liability for damages from a potential spill was capped at $75 million by the 1990 Oil Pollution Act.
 But in this case, the loss was borne by more than just innocent people –wildlife, the Gulf’s environment, and the fishing industry suffered, too.

-And studies show that people with health insurance are more likely to request unnecessary medical care than uninsured persons.
+And studies show that people with health insurance, especially those with little or no deductible, are more likely to request unnecessary medical care than uninsured persons.

 Some people use moral hazard to justify denying public and private benefits to the sick, the injured, and the poor.
 They reason that when people receive benefits but bear no risk this may cause them to act irresponsibly.

-However, philosophers and others view these arguments themselves as morally suspect, instead believing that all people in need should be helped when feasible.
+However, philosophers and others find these arguments morally suspect, instead believing that all people in need should be helped when feasible.

 Tom Baker, “On the Genealogy of Moral Hazard,” Texas Law Review, 75(2): 237-291 (1996).